supergi0/IngineDB/README.md

 - `structure` : Encapsulates methods directly accessing objects of structure classes such as database, table.

 - `include` : Header files defining interfaces for import usage.

-### Makefile

-- Make sure to not change the Makefile `src\Makefile`, rather on adding new cpp files in any of the folder make sure to link it while creating the main object file for that folder.

-- This can be done in the Makefiles present `src\<folder>\Makefile`.